- Balanitis largely occurs in uncircumcised males.

 - uncontrolled diabetes

-- sexually transmitted diseases like herpes and gonorrhea
+- sexually transmitted infections like syphilis, trichomonas, and gonorrhea

 - tightened foreskin